foroozan/test/README.md

 This repository contains:

-1) Countries Api
+1) Get Countries Api is reading data from the data source(​https://restcountries.eu/​) and chaching/retrieving the data from MemoryCache.
-2) Angular UI
+2) Angular UI is providing paginated Countries list and Countries details.
+To save time, I have used AngularMaterial which has inbox styles and functionalities to present the data.

-Technologies that are used in Api includes:
+Technologies used in Api includes:

+.NetCore,
 LazyCache,
 Swagger,
 Moq,
+XUnit,
 FluentAssertion

-Technologies that are used in UI includes:
+In UI packages includes:

 AngularMaterial,
 AppConfiguration